Take-back system: Recycling

-Recycling

 One major option of the take-back system includes store retailers or producers taking back the products that have been distributed to their consumers in order to recycle the materials of these products.
 The take-back system encourages businesses to redesign their products into ones that are easily recyclable, reducing the burden that virgin materials have on the environment for the present and the future.
 This also gives companies an alternative supply of raw minerals.

-Re-manufacturing
+Remanufacturing

 The other major option of the take-back system includes the store retailers or producers taking back their products in order to create new ones.
 This process uses the older products in order to restore it into products that are of the same quality as the new ones.
-By this process, companies save up to 85% of energy that would have been used to manufacture brand new products.
+By this process, companies save up to 85% of energy that would have been used to manufacture brand-new products.
+When a company chooses to remanufacture a product, they are giving that product another life.

 Economic effect

 The take-back system has shown economic effects for many companies that have adapted it.
 An example is Xerox, a company that has saved over $200 million from their take-back program in a year alone.
-The system encourages companies to create products that are easy to dissemble and re-manufacture in order to cut costs and generate revenue through taking back older products.
-In this way, companies can use older products that would have otherwise been thrown away in order to renovate them, allowing for them to be sold again just as Sprint has, in order to save over a billion dollars.
+The system encourages companies to create products that are easy to dissemble and re-manufacture in order to cut costs and generate revenue through taking back used products.
+In this way, companies can use products that would have otherwise been thrown away in order to renovate them, allowing for them to be sold again just as Sprint has, in order to save over a billion dollars.
 In Wisconsin, the development of a take-back system created many new jobs, started a few companies, and had brought revenue from e-waste processing.